About us

 A classicist and performance scholar by training, I have always loved deciphering texts, digging into archives and presenting complex material for others to see. “

 With a BA in Classics from King’s College London and an MA in Text & Performance Studies from King’s College London and the Royal Academy of Dramatic Art, her expertise is in the fields of Holocaust scholarship and cultural memory.
-Her PhD project at Mainz University focuses on affective strategies of memorial sites in Israel and Germany.
+Her research focuses on affective strategies of memorial sites in Israel and Germany.

 After career stages in London, Tel Aviv and Mainz, she is now an independent researcher in Berlin.
 English, German and Hebrew are her main languages.